Mael000/blog/blog/youtube-search-dotnet/article.md

 ## Get you Channel ID

 This information is really simple to get.
-Just access to your account, then navigate to [your advanced settings](https://www.youtube.com/account_advanced).
+Just access your account, then navigate to [your advanced settings](https://www.youtube.com/account_advanced).

 ![YouTube channel settings](https://res.cloudinary.com/bellons/image/upload/Code4IT/youtube-search/yt-settings.png)

-Here you have info about your user id and you channel id.
+Here you have info about your user id and your channel id.

 Ok, now we have everything we need!
 It's time to go!